arsy786/spring-boot-microservices-2/README.md

 ## 2.2 Asynchronous Communication

 In the case of Asynchronous Communication, the client sends a request and does not wait for a response from the service.
-The client will continue executing their task(s) - It does not wait for the response from the service.
+The client will continue executing its task - It does not wait for the response from the service.

 An example of where this might be used is in the banking domain, a loan request should be processed and needs approval at multiple levels.
 So in this case, when a user raises a request for the loan, the loan request service will provide a reference number immediately.